 Your credit score and credit history play a big role in your ability to get a mortgage.
 Mortgage lenders use your credit report to gauge your risk as a borrower — and the lower your score and spottier your history, the riskier you are to most lenders.

 To safeguard from this risk, lenders charge a higher interest rate the lower your score, all other things being equal.
-In fact, with a credit score of 699, you could pay nearly 0.4% more for your mortgage rate and over $15,000 more in interest on a $200,000 mortgage over your loan term than someone with a 760 score, according to one calculator.1
+In fact, with a credit score of 699, you could pay nearly 0.4% more for your mortgage rate and over $15,000 more in interest on a $200,000 mortgage over your loan term than someone with a 760 score.

 Why your credit score impacts your mortgage rate